-- 1) You are:
+1) You are:

-- \Box A creator1 and member of, or registered with a Singapore-based CMO(s).
+$\square$ A creator and member of, or registered with a Singapore-based CMO(s).

 Please specify the CMO(s):

-- □ A creator and member of, or registered with a foreign CMO(s).
+☐ A creator and member of, or registered with a foreign CMO(s).

 Please specify the CMO(s):

-- □ A creator who is not a member of, or registered with any CMO
+☐ A creator who is not a member of, or registered with any CMO

-- □ A creator association
+☐ A creator association

-- □ A publisher that represents creator(s)
+☐ A publisher that represents creator(s)

-- □ A publisher association
+☐ A publisher association

-- □ An individual user
+☐ An individual user

-1 We are referring to creators broadly, including creators of works like books, articles, film/theatrical scripts, song lyrics, musical compositions, drawings, paintings, sculpture, photographs, as well as creators of sound recordings, movies/films, TV/sound broadcasts, cable programmes and published editions of works (which in the Copyright Act, is referred to as "subject-matter other than works").
+&lt;sup>1 We are referring to creators broadly, including creators of works like books, articles, film/theatrical scripts, song lyrics, musical compositions, drawings, paintings, sculpture, photographs, as well as creators of sound recordings, movies/films, TV/sound broadcasts, cable programmes and published editions of works (which in the Copyright Act, is referred to as "subject-matter other than works").

-□ A corporate user □ A user association

-□ A CMO

-□ Others, please specify

-2) Please indicate the industry you are in

-(e.g. writing/book publishing, song writing, movie production, education, F&B, nightlife entertainment)

-3) Please indicate the collective rights management field that is relevant to you:

-□ Music

-□ Print

-□ Movies and films

-Visual arts (excludina movies and films) (e.a paintings. sculptina. photography) violati arto (oxolaaling) 1101100 (e.g., paningo, oodipting, priotography)

-Others, please specify

-4) Please indicate the CMO(s) you interact with (local as well as foreign).
+☐ A corporate user ☐ A user association □ A CMO □ Others, please specify 2) Please indicate the industry you are in (e.g. writing/book publishing, song writing, movie production, education, F&B, nightlife entertainment) 3) Please indicate the collective rights management field that is relevant to you: ☐ Music ☐ Print ☐ Movies and films ☐ Visual arts (excluding movies and films) (e.g., paintings, sculpting, photography) ☐ Others, please specify 4) Please indicate the CMO(s) you interact with (local as well as foreign).
 (If there is more than one CMO you interact with, please indicate which comments are applicable to each CMO.
 You may wish to consider submitting a separate response for each CMO.)

-Your name (optional): Your organisation (optional): Your email address (optional):
+Your name (optional): Your email address (optional):